biojava/biojava.github.io/_wikis/Dazzle:plugins.md

-The following plugins are already provided within [Dazzle](Dazzle "wikilink") and can be used to set up a DAS source very quickly by configuring dazzlecfg.xml.
-For more info on how to configure Dazzle see <Dazzle:deployment>
+The following plugins are already provided within [Dazzle](Dazzle "wikilink") and can be used to set up a DAS source very quickly by configuring **dazzlecfg.xml**.
+For more info on how to configure Dazzle see <Dazzle:deployment>.
+For information on how to write your own Dazzle plugin see <Dazzle:writeplugin>

 The EMBL-file plugin
 --------------------